UFResearchComputing/slurm-api/README.md

-SAPI - SLURM REST API
+DEPRECATED SAPI - SLURM REST API
 =====================

+This project has been deprecated and abondoned.
+Consider using https://slurm.schedmd.com/rest.html instead.

 sapi is a RESTful wrapper around the PySlurm interface utilizing Python Connexion.
 The goal of slurm-api is to provide a centralized interface for web applications, portals, and CLI utilities to interact with a site's scheduler instead of requiring each such instance to maintain the site's SLURM configuration files and correctly versioned packages.